-This section describes two key challenges to building an approximation algorithm to solve MMKP co-design problems.
+This section describes the two main challenges to building an approximation algorithm to solve MMKP co-design problems.
+We discuss the challenges that make it infeasible to directly apply existing MMKP algorithms to MMKP co-design problems.
 The first challenge is that determining how to set the budget allocations of the software and hardware is not straightforward since it involves figuring out the precise size of the software and hardware knapsacks where the hardware knapsack produces sufficient resources to support the optimal software knapsack solution (which itself is unknown).
 The second challenge is that the tight-coupling between producer and consumer MMKP problems makes them hard to solve individually, thus motivating the need for a heuristic to decouple them.